dittma75/schrodingers_chess/README.txt

     toolbar below the menu bar.

 Schrodinger's Chess Rules (Variations from Standard Chess):
-1. All pieces except for each player’s King and Pawns are obscured at the start of the game.
+1. All pieces except for each playerâ€™s King and Pawns are obscured at the start of the game.
 2. The obscured pieces act as their own class of piece, which is allowed to move one or two spaces horizontally, vertically, and diagonally as